FelixRilling/cli-ng/README.md

         fn: args => args.numberToDouble * 2,
         alias: ["doublenumber"],
         args: [{
-            name: "numberToDouble", //Name/id of the variable prop
+            name: "numberToDouble", //name of the property in the args object
             required: true //If this is true, the cli will return an error if no argument is present }]
     },